Tabcorp/cli-plot/README.md

 ## Usage

-Say you have the following shell script that outputs numbers on `stdout`
+Say you have the following shell script that outputs numbers on `stdout`:

 ```bash
 for i in {1..50}; do